reimandlab/ActivePathways/README.md

 # Now we merge the P-values of the two datasets
 # using directional assumtions and compare these
 # with the plain non-directional merging.
-# The top 5 scoring genes differ if we penalize genes
+# The top 5 scoring genes differ if we penalise genes
 # where this directional logic is violated:
-# While 4 of 5 genes retain significance, the gene PIK3R4 is penalized.
+# While 4 of 5 genes retain significance, the gene PIK3R4 is penalised.
-# Interestingly, as a consequence of penalizing PIK3R4,
+# Interestingly, as a consequence of penalising PIK3R4,
 # other genes such as ITGB2 move up in rank.
 ##